 Early Notables of the Altom family (pre 1700)

-1616-1660) was an English Quaker who was imprisoned in York in 1652 for speaking in a "steeple-house" (church), and fined 40 shillings...
-Another 38 words (3 lines of text) are included under the topic Early Altom Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Altom Notables in all our PDF Extended History products and printed products wherever possible.

 In the United States, the name Altom is the 11,753rd most popular surname with an estimated 2,487 people with that name.